Hurricane Lee's path and timeline: Meteorologists project when and where the storm may hit

 The National Hurricane Center warned early Monday morning that "dangerous surf and rip currents have begun to affect portions of the southeastern U.S. coast, and these conditions are forecast to spread northward along much of the U.S. East Coast during the next couple of days."

 Lee intensified quickly over the Atlantic Ocean's very warm waters late last week, growing from a tropical storm into a Category 1 hurricane on Wednesday, and then into a massive Category 5 hurricane by Thursday night.
-Over the weekend it weakened to a Category 2 storm, but regained some of its strength Sunday and by Monday morning was still packing sustained winds of about 120 miles per hour.
+Over the weekend it weakened to a Category 2 storm, but regained some of its strength Sunday and by Monday morning.

+As of 11 a.m.
+ET on Monday, Lee had maximum sustained winds of 120 mph.
+It was centered about 365 miles north of the northern Leeward Islands, and it was traveling northwest at 8 mph over the Atlantic.

 Where is Hurricane Lee heading?